rust-lang/rust/text/0000-dotdot-in-patterns.md

 // Slice patterns, any other position.
 [subpat1, .., subpatN]
 // Slice patterns, any of the above with a subslice binding.
+// By ref bindings are allowed, slices and subslices always have compatible layouts.
 [subpat1, binding.., subpatN]
 ```